 Pike Place grew organically over the past 100-plus years, as money and resources allowed, which created the market’s alleyways and quirky nooks and crannies.
 The goal with the expansion was to match that feel, says Emily Crawford, director of communications and marketing for the Pike Place Market Preservation & Development Authority (PDA).
 “We weren’t going for fancy market,” she says. “[Pike Place] is the antithesis of cookie-cutter—we tried to emulate that with the new construction.”

-Here are seven things to look for on your next visit.
+Here are seven things to look for on your next visit to Pike Place Market.

 1. Public Art: Western Tapestry

 A pedestrian bridge connects the back side of the original market with the expansion.
 The road that runs beneath it, Western Avenue, used to be a drab, under-visited thoroughfare used primarily by locals.
 The PDA hopes that the installation of a massive public artwork along Western will draw more visitors and “help stitch together the two sides of the market,” Crawford says.

 The wall that parallels Western is a historic one—it was built in the early 1920s—which means it can’t be altered in any way.
 To create his lengthy mural, artist John Fleming suspended 1,700 strips of painted aluminum from the overpass.
 At night, the colorful strips—many painted by locals in colors that reflect the produce sold in the market—will be illuminated by LED lights.